common-workflow-language/cwl-v1.2/concepts.md

 should be combined with any requirements present in the corresponding Process as if they were specified there.

-Requirements are inherited.
-A requirement specified in a Workflow applies to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.
+The following requirements are inherited: `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, and `ResourceRequirement`.
+These requirements specified in a Workflow apply to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.